TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Introduction

-To handle those challenges, conventional approaches design rule-based policies that employ appropriate Basic Fighter Maneuvers (BFMs) derived from human pilot experience\cite{burgin1988rule,ramirez2018effectiveness,shin2018autonomous}.
+In order to handle those challenges, conventional approaches design rule-based policies that employ appropriate Basic Fighter Maneuvers (BFMs) derived from human pilot experience\cite{burgin1988rule,shin2018autonomous,yang2024manual}.
 However, they require complex handcrafted rule sets and rely heavily on heuristics for choosing proper flight maneuvers.
-This leads to a lack of generality for various aircraft and combat policies.
+This leads to a lack of generality for various aircraft and flight policies.
 On the other hand, modern deep learning-based approaches, especially those based on deep reinforcement learning (DRL), implement complex policies through data-driven and experience-based schemes\cite{yang2019maneuver,fan2022air,hu2022autonomous,pope2021hierarchical,kong2020maneuver,yoo2022deep,bae2023deep}.
-Without supervision of expert demonstrations, DRL allows for the optimization of policies through environment interactions using reward functions.
-However, despite the success of numerous traditional network models in aerial applications, developing a policy network that can effectively understand and execute strategic maneuvers of high-speed fighter jets still remains a challenge.
+Without supervision of demonstrations, DRL allows for the optimization of policies through environment interactions using reward functions.
+However, despite the success of numerous traditional networks in aerial applications, developing a policy network that can effectively understand and execute strategic maneuvers of high-speed fighter jets still remains a challenge.

-In this paper, we propose \textit{TempFuser}, a transformer-based\cite{dosovitskiy2020image} policy network that integrates long and short-term temporal trajectory representations to learn tactical and agile flight maneuvers in dogfights.
-The network utilizes two separate LSTMs to extract features of the overall flight maneuvers and instantaneous dynamical transitions from the corresponding temporal state trajectory inputs.
+In this paper, we propose \textit{TempFuser}, a transformer-based\cite{dosovitskiy2020image} network that integrates long and short-term temporal transition embeddings to learn agile, tactical, and acrobatic maneuvers in airborne scenarios.
+The network employs two separate Long Short-Term Memory (LSTM) units \cite{hochreiter1997long} to extract features of the overall flight maneuvers and instantaneous dynamical transitions, respectively, from the corresponding temporal trajectories.
 Additionally, a transformer encoder extracts global contexts from the temporal features, which reflect the opponent's tactical and dynamical characteristics.
-By integrating these distinct perspectives into the inference of the policy network, TempFuser enables agents to gain a comprehensive understanding of the tactical situation in agile dogfight scenarios and execute strategic flight controls to defeat the opponent.
+By integrating these distinct perspectives into the policy inference, TempFuser gains a comprehensive understanding of both the tactical situation and agile flight dynamics.
+This enables it to execute strategic end-to-end flight controls to outperform the opponent in dogfight scenarios.